lubnaa25/MealSAM_food_annotator/README.md

 ## Coming soon
-In the future, we also anticipate the release of larger versions of MealSAM.
+In the future, we anticipate support of bounding boxes as prompts in the tool and also the release of larger versions of MealSAM.

 ## Beyond Food Image annotation